 SIRIC: Montpellier's influence in cancer research

-Montpellier is a region of research and innovation, historically anchored in the field of biology and health.
-Within this highly stimulating ecosystem, the SIRIC Montpellier Cancer has been building up a research site over the last decade, integrating medical, scientific and societal research in oncology.
+Montpellier is indeed a hub for research and innovation, with a long history in the field of biology and health.
+Within this highly stimulating ecosystem, SIRIC Montpellier Cancer has spent the last decade building a research center that integrates medical, scientific, and societal research in oncology.

 Renewal of the SIRIC label

-Building on the success of their second label (2017), the Montpellier Cancer SIRIC teams have been awarded the prestigious SIRIC label for a further five years, following a competitive evaluation by an international jury.
+Building on the success of their second certification (2017), the teams at SIRIC Montpellier Cancer have had their prestigious SIRIC certification renewed for a further five years following a competitive evaluation conducted by an international jury.

 3 programs to transform clinical practices

-The ambition of the SIRIC Montpellier Cancer is now to develop integrated research programs (PRI) around three central themes, for which Montpellier has unique medical and scientific assets, enabling it to develop research of excellence likely to transform clinical practices in the near future:
+The ambition of SIRIC Montpellier Cancer is now to develop integrated research programs (PRI) around three central themes, for which Montpellier has unique medical and scientific assets, enabling the development of excellent research likely to transform clinical practices in the near future:

-• PRIORITY " will develop world-class research aimed at optimizing internal and external radiotherapy treatments by combining a multimodal approach integrating tumor biology, radiobiology, dosimetry and next-generation imaging driven by Artificial Intelligence.
+- The PRI " PRIORITY" will develop world-class research aimed at optimizing internal and external radiotherapy treatments by combining a multimodal approach integrating tumor biology, radiobiology, dosimetry, and next-generation imaging driven by Artificial Intelligence.

-• The " PANACEA " PRI will draw on an original network of expertise in psychosocial and behavioral sciences, public health, supportive care and cancer biology to develop interventional research aimed at reducing the incidence of cancer and improving the outcome of cancer patients.
+- The PANACEA PRI will draw on a unique network of expertise in psychosocial and behavioral sciences, public health, supportive care, and cancer biology to develop interventional research aimed at reducing cancer incidence and improving outcomes for cancer patients.

-Through these programs, the Montpellier SIRIC aims to reaffirm its role as a catalyst for translational research and interdisciplinary collaborations between physicians, biologists, researchers in the social sciences and humanities, and scientists from a variety of fields, who are contributing to new ways of beating cancer.
-The transfer of scientific advances achieved by the SIRIC will be supported by an efficient local innovation ecosystem and a network of strategic partnerships with industry.
-Specific actions will enable the dissemination of new knowledge for the benefit of professionals, patients and the general public.
+Through these programs, Montpellier's SIRIC aims to reaffirm its role as a catalyst for translational research and interdisciplinary collaborations between physicians, biologists, social scientists, and scientists from various fields who are contributing to new ways of defeating cancer.
+The transfer of scientific advances made by SIRIC will be supported by an efficient local innovation ecosystem and a network of strategic partnerships with industry.
+Specific actions will enable the dissemination of new knowledge for the benefit of professionals, patients, and the general public.

-Finally, the SIRIC will take a further step towards health democracy by appointing a pair of patient coordinators whose role will be to develop the policy of promoting health democracy in research.
+Finally, SIRIC will take a further step toward promoting health democracy by appointing a pair of patient coordinators whose role will be to develop policies promoting health democracy in research.